-In the Instagram app, you can choose a frame out of your video to be the “cover” frame, or the frame that the user sees when browsing the grid.
+In the Instagram app, you can choose a frame out of your video to be the thumbnail or “cover” frame, or the frame that the user sees when browsing the grid.
 But if you want to add a custom frame – that is, a cover with text, visual elements, sticker, or an edited version of one of the video’s frames – you will need to append this frame to the video.

 In this blog post, I’ll show you how to set a custom cover on an Instagram video by merging a cover image with the video clip before publishing.